ivos/signboard/src/site/markdown/features.md

 	As a logged-in user I can log out to stop using the system.

+1. __My dashboard__

+	As a user I can see my dashboard page after I log in to get an overview of current status of my assets within the system.
+The page shows my first name, last name, e-mail, phone, skype and a link to edit my profile.

 1. __Edit my user profile__

 	As a user I can edit my user profile and change